Data Science Career Paths: Introduction

 The humble author of this piece, while nowhere near as talented as the two individuals referenced above, did serve a brief stint as a data analyst for a pharmaceutical company.
 He analyzed the sales pipeline with Excel and shared the data in Powerpoint with his supervisor to determine budget choices.
 He was being a data analyst in that capacity.

 Data science is a new and exciting field that requires individuals who fit into specific data science roles to come together and solve cutting-edge problems.
-We hope we’ve demystified exactly how those roles work together–we have a whole lot more in our careers guide!

 Ready to start learning the skills you need to succeed in data science?
 Check out our free learning path on Data Analysis!